ToKiNoBug/SlopeCraftR/README.md

 > Get your map pixel art (all kinds of!) in Minecraft

-SlopeCraftR (abbreviated as SCR) is a tool **rewritten** from [SlopeCraft](https://github.com/ToKiNoBug/SlopeCraft "ToKiNoBug/SlopeCraft") of [ToKiNoBug](https://github.com/ToKiNoBug "@ToKiNoBug"), which can convert pictures to Minecraft map pixel art with *color accuracy as high as possible*, and export as *schematic which can be built in game* or as *map data file(s)*
+SlopeCraftR (abbreviated as SCR) is a tool **rewritten** from [SlopeCraft](https://github.com/ToKiNoBug/SlopeCraft "ToKiNoBug/SlopeCraft") of [ToKiNoBug](https://github.com/ToKiNoBug "@ToKiNoBug"), which can convert pictures to Minecraft map pixel art with *color accuracy as high as possible*, and export as *in-game-buildable schematic(s)* or as *map data file(s)*

 ## Features

 ### Functions

 - Aim at displaying effect of **map** (`minecraft:filled_map`) instead of viewing effect of pixel art
-- Provide block lists which can deeply customize with some presets
+- Provide deeply-customizable block lists with some presets
-- Provide various algorithmi to convert images to map pixel arts
+- Provide various algorithms to convert images to map pixel arts
 - Supported export formats
   - [Map file](https://minecraft.fandom.com/wiki/Map_item_format "Map item format - Minecraft Wiki")
   - [Structure block file](https://minecraft.fandom.com/wiki/Structure_Block_file_format "Structure Block file format - Minecraft Wiki")